emk/rust-musl-builder/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Thank you for your bug report!

 **What did you try to do?**

 Please include the steps you took, including the commands you ran in your terminal.

-If you can simplify this or provide a link to a small public repository that demonstrates the bug, that would be extremely helpful.
+(If you can simplify this or provide a link to a small public repository that demonstrates the bug, that would be extremely helpful.)

 **What happened?**

-Please include the full text of any error messages.
+(Please include the full text of any error messages.)

 **What did you hope to happen?**

-A clear and concise description of what you expected to happen.
+(A clear and concise description of what you expected to happen.)

 **Does `./test-image` work?**